louis-va/my-cv/README.md

 <!-- ABOUT THE PROJECT -->
-# Error-404
+# CV

-This project is designed to help you create a user-friendly and visually appealing 404 error page for your website.
+A resume to show my skills and the projects I worked on to potential employers.

 URL : View project live